Complaints & Complaint Handling

 Complaint Handling

-Clubs have a duty to respond to complaints.
-Clubs should act in the best interests of all parties involved and respond to a complaint as quickly, fairly and effectively as possible.
+Clubs have a duty to respond to complaints and act in the best interests of all parties involved and respond to a complaint as quickly, fairly and effectively as possible.
 If you are unsure of the process for handling complaints at your club, contact the club MPIO or Secretary for further information.
 Clubs requiring assistance with complaint handling should contact their Local Association or refer to the information provided below.

 Breaches of the Code of Conduct